Strict protocols apply to all our hydroponics facilities.

 - growing containers are scrubbed and sterilised between crops

-- no cuttings can be taken from other fresh produce supplied to the station
+- no cuttings can be taken from other fresh produce

-- no food can be taken into hydroponics
+- no food is allowed in hydroponics